asnorris/Norris_EKR2017_Replication/README.md

 My figures for the extension can be created by running the file extension.Rmd.
 This file uses the code from locality-main.R but uses different dependent variables.

-My replication paper can be created by running the above files and then running the final file: Norris_Ethnic_Favoritism_Public_Goods.Rmd
+My replication paper can be created by running the above files and then running the final file: Norris_Replication_Paper.Rmd